Public Achievement: Expansion of Public Achievement internationally

 In 2000, staff of the Center for Democracy and Citizenship trained Catholic and Protestant educators who launched Public Achievement as a method of conflict resolution in Northern Ireland.
 In 2000 and 2003, a CDC staff person attended Salzburg Global seminars as a participant and speaker and initiated relationships with potential partners in Argentina, Brazil, Turkey, Poland, and the Palestinian Territories.

 In 2006, a staff member of the Center for Democracy and Citizenship was invited by the Educational Society for Malopolska (MTO) in Poland to lead Public Achievement training for educators and school administrators from the Balkans.
 Later that year, CDC staff conducted training and provided technical consultation at a regional conference organized by MTO for more than 200 educators and young people using Public Achievement in the Balkans, Turkey, and Poland.
-In 2008, MTO led training for trainers in the Kharkov and Odessa regions of Ukraine, where local partners want to make Ukraine a center of Public Achievement.
+In 2008, MTO led training for trainers in the Kharkiv and Odesa regions of Ukraine, where local partners want to make Ukraine a center of Public Achievement.
 MTO also led training for trainers in the Visegrád Group countries, where there are now 19 sites.

 Through site visits to the United States by Polish, Turkish, and Palestinian partners, visits by center staff to Poland and Turkey, and in follow-up consultations, CDC staff have trained trainers and provided ongoing mentoring and technical assistance.